cogentcore/core/README.md

 * linux: copy / paste puts in opposite order?

-* label needs 2nd pass with actual size to re-layout (only for wordwrap) -- works but subsequent elements can't move up b/c they are allocated based on original size.. really need 2 passes here.

 * add option for no window render at all while iconfied

 * arrow nav for menubar